Membership is now open to PA Residents through PACC.JOIN NOW

 • Monitor Your Debit and Credit Card Accounts – Look for Warning Signs

-Keep an eye out for unusual credit or debit card purchases by checking your UECU VISA® and account statements and reviewing your transactions using Mobile or Online Banking.
-Make a habit of checking your account online and account statements frequently.
-You can also set up email and text E-Notifications™ in Mobile and Online Banking to receive automatic alerts of ATM or purchase transactions over a certain dollar threshold.
-Notifications can also be set up by using merchant key words.
-To set up email and text E-Notifications™, sign into Advantages Online™ and click the services tab.
+Keep an eye out for unusual credit or debit card purchases by checking your UECU Visa® statements and member account statements and reviewing your transactions using Mobile or Online Banking.
+Make a habit of checking your account online frequently.
+You can also set up email and text alerts in Mobile and Online Banking to receive automatic alerts of ATM or purchase transactions over a certain dollar threshold.
+To set up alerts, sign into Mobile or Online Banking and click on Alerts in the menu to get started.
 An additional way to protect your credit is to monitor your credit report.
-Members can obtain a free credit report from each of the three credit bureaus, Equifax, TransUnion and Experian, once per year.
-You can obtain a total of three credit reports each year.
+You can access your free credit score and report by opting in to SavvyMoney in Mobile or Online Banking.
+Members can also obtain a free credit report from each of the three credit reporting companies, Equifax, TransUnion and Experian, once per year.
 To ensure that you are monitoring your credit report frequently, request a free credit report once every four months.
 To access a free copy of your credit report, visit AnnualCreditReport.com.
 While reviewing your credit report, look for possible fraudulent activity, this may include:

 • Credit cards or lines of credit that you did not apply for